acoustic-content-samples/prod-wch-sdk-ng9/packages/tooling-dependencies/markdown/tooling-dependencies.detectdependencies.md

 ## detectDependencies() function

-Detects dependencies from the build output by scanning the CJS file and by following the dependencies in the typings
+Detects direct dependencies from the build output by scanning the CJS file and by following the dependencies in the typings.
+The implementation will not resolve these dependencies transitively.

 <b>Signature:</b>